 - 1. Scholarship - i.
 Exemplary and sustained national and international reputation and achievements equivalent to a tenured professor - 2.
 Independence - i.
-Independent scholarship and independent sustained funding such as serving as PI, multiple PI, and/or lead of substantive portions of multiple research grants - 3.
+Independent scholarship and independent sustained funding such as serving as PI, multiple PI, and/or lead of substantive portions of multiple research grants (at a comparable level to tenure track) - 3.
 Teaching - i.
 A record of substantial non-didactic teaching and mentoring of postdoctoral fellows, junior research colleagues, or students at any level within the context of one or more research fields - 4.
 Service - i.
 Substantial record of internal service (less than tenure track), external service expected - ii.
 Per the School of Nursing 'Policy on Service Activities,' annually, service time is expected to include a minimum of 100 hours per year for existing faculty seeking promotion; this can be averaged over two years to support variability in commitments